List of General Hospital characters introduced in the 1980s: Sean Donely

 Sean Donely is a fictional character from the popular ABC soap opera General Hospital.
-He was portrayed by actor John Reilly from October 31, 1984, to February 24, 1995, and October 2008 on the two-part Season 2 finale of the General Hospital spin-off, General Hospital: Night Shift.
+He was portrayed by actor John Reilly from October 31, 1984, to February 24, 1995, and October 2008 on the two-part Season 2 finale of the General Hospital spin-off General Hospital: Night Shift.
 He is married to Tiffany Hill, with whom he has a daughter named Anna.

 In 1984, Luke Spencer was on the run from murder charges and called his best friend Robert Scorpio for help.
 Robert sent Luke to an old friend of his, Sean Donely, who was Robert's boss from his old WSB days.
 Regrettably for Robert and Luke, Sean was actually after the Aztec treasure himself.
 Sean, who had previously gone into retirement, got bored with the retired life and craved the excitement of going up against the challenge of another experienced spy – and that challenge came in the form of Robert.
-Sean kidnapped those close to Robert However, his plan to get a little excitement went terribly wrong when he thought he killed Robert in a shoot out and hand-to-hand fight on a mountain top and an aerial cable car during a confrontation at the end of the caper.
+Sean kidnapped those close to Robert.
+However, his plan to get a little excitement went terribly wrong when he thought he killed Robert in a shootout and hand-to-hand fight on a mountain top and an aerial cable car during a confrontation at the end of the caper.
 Sean was devastated.
-When Robert turned up alive and well, Sean was so ecstatic, he did not even fight Robert when he came to arrest him.
+When Robert turned up alive and well, Sean was so ecstatic he did not even fight Robert when Robert came to arrest him.
 Sean and Robert made amends when he helped Robert defeat the evil Mr. Wu in the Asian Quarter adventure.
-In return for helping him protect his family, Robert made Sean, his daughter Robin's godfather.
+In return for helping him protect his family, Robert made Sean his daughter Robin's godfather.
 Robert also helped secure a pardon for Sean for any past crimes.
 Robin Scorpio is Robert's daughter with Anna Devane.
 Sean happily accepted and took his job as Robin's godfather very seriously.
 During this time, Sean also took a liking to Dr. Monica Quartermaine.
-The two began to have a love affair, angrily opposed by both Edward Quartermaine and Monica's on and off love Alan Quartermaine.
+The two began to have a love affair, angrily opposed by both Edward Quartermaine and Monica's on-and-off love Alan Quartermaine.
 In 1987, Sean was put on a hit list, made by a group of terrorists targeting spies.
 Due to his occupation as former head of the WSB, Sean was next up on their hit list.
-His good friend Robert returned to Port Charles to help protect him, his family and friends.
+His good friend Robert returned to Port Charles to help protect him, his family, and friends.
 With the help of Anna, Tiffany Hill, and Duke Lavery, Robert and Sean traveled with them to Mt.
 Rushmore and the group was able to stop and catch the rogue terrorist group and their leader.